-Bill ID/Topic Location Summary Position AB 1331 This bill is in the Assembly Existing law establishes the Division of Labor Standards Enforcement within the Department of Watch Elhawary D Privacy & Consumer Protection Committee.
-Industrial Relations.
-Existing law authorizes the division, which is headed by the Labor Commissioner, to enforce the Labor Code and all labor laws of the state the enforcement of which Workplace surveillance. is not specifically vested in any other officer, board or commission.
+Bill ID/Topic Location Summary Position AB 1331 Elhawary D Workplace surveillance.
+This bill is on the Suspense File in the Assembly Appropriations Committee.
+Existing law establishes the Division of Labor Standards Enforcement within the Department of Industrial Relations.
+Existing law authorizes the division, which is headed by the Labor Commissioner, to enforce the Labor Code and all labor laws of the state the enforcement of which is not specifically vested in any other officer, board or commission.
 This bill would limit the use of workplace surveillance tools, as defined, by employers, including by prohibiting an employer from monitoring or surveilling workers in off-duty areas, as specified.
 The bill would provide workers with the right to disable or leave behind workplace surveillance tools that are on their person or in their possession during off-duty hours, as specified.
 This bill would subject an employer who violates the bill to a civil penalty of \$500 per employee for each violation and would authorize an employee and a public prosecutor to bring specified enforcement actions.
-Last Amended on 4/10/2025

-Bill ID/Topic Location Summary Position AB 1340 This bill is in the Assembly Existing law declares the public policy of the state regarding labor organization, including, among Watch Wicks D Labor & Employment other things, that it is necessary for a worker to have full freedom of association, self-organization, Committee. and designation of representatives of their own choosing, to negotiate the terms and conditions of Transportation their employment, and to be free from the interference, restraint, or coercion of employers of network labor, or their agents, in the designation of such representatives or in self-organization or in other company concerted activities for the purpose of collective bargaining or other mutual aid or protection. drivers: labor Existing law, the Protect App-Based Drivers and Services Act, added by Proposition 22, as approved relations. by the voters at the November 3, 2020, statewide general election (the initiative), categorizes app- based drivers for network companies, as defined, as independent contractors if certain conditions are met.
-Existing law requires, among other things, that the network company provide a health care subsidy to qualifying app-based drivers, provide a minimum level of compensation for app- based drivers, and not restrict app-based drivers from working in any other lawful occupation or business.
+Last Amended on 4/28/2025 Watch AB 1340 Wicks D Transportation network company drivers: labor relations.
+This bill is on the Suspense File in the Assembly Appropriations Committee.
+Existing law declares the public policy of the state regarding labor organization, including, among other things, that it is necessary for a worker to have full freedom of association, self-organization, and designation of representatives of their own choosing, to negotiate the terms and conditions of their employment, and to be free from the interference, restraint, or coercion of employers of labor, or their agents, in the designation of such representatives or in self-organization or in other concerted activities for the purpose of collective bargaining or other mutual aid or protection.
+Existing law, the Protect App-Based Drivers and Services Act, added by Proposition 22, as approved by the voters at the November 3, 2020, statewide general election (the initiative), categorizes app-based drivers from network companies, as defined, as independent contractors if certain conditions are met.
+Existing law requires, among other things, that the network company provide a health care subsidy to qualifying app-based drivers, provide a minimum level of compensation for app-based drivers, and not restrict app-based drivers from working in any other lawful occupation or business.
 Existing case law holds that specified provisions of the initiative are invalid on separation of powers grounds; however, the court severed the unconstitutional provisions, allowing the rest of the initiative to remain in effect.
 Existing law also establishes the Labor and Workforce Development Agency in state government under the supervision of the Secretary of Labor and Workforce Development, and charges the agency with oversight of specified departments, boards, and panels.
-This bill, the Transportation Network Company Drivers Labor Relations Act, would establish that transportation network company (TNC) drivers have the right to form, join, and participate in the activities of TNC driver organizations of their own choosing to engage in other concerted activities for the purpose of collective bargaining or other mutual aid or protection.
-The bill would provide that TNC drivers also have the right to refuse to join or participate in the activities of TNC driver organizations.
+This bill, the Transportation Network Company Drivers Labor Relations Act, would establish that transportation network company (TNC) drivers have the right to form, join, and participate in the activities of TNC driver organizations.
 The bill would require the Labor and Workforce Development Agency to enforce these provisions.
-The bill would define various terms for purposes of the act and would make related legislative policy statements.
-Last Amended on 4/8/2025
+The bill would define various terms for purp Watch